shiritdvir/Corsound_assignment/README.md

 # Corsound_assignment

+## Objective
+The goal is to fit a classifier to distinguish real speech from fake.
+A solution is expected to be a DL model that having an audio input (waveform) outputs a score with associated threshold to classify real/fake speech.
+As a target metric we suggest using EER (equal error rate).

 ## Data
 The data used for the assignment is available in https://bil.eecs.yorku.ca/datasets/.
 The dataset contains directories in the following structure: